 Sintra’s Moorish Castle may not be as elaborate as Pena Palace or the National Palace, but it is a fascinating place.
 Now the castle is just ruins, but there is still lots to see and the views are spectacular.
 It ended up being my favorite place in Sintra, so I wanted to share some of the history of the Moorish Castle and the highlights of our visit.

-Note: The Moorish Castle is also known as the Castle of the Moors or in Portuguese, Castelo dos Mouros.
+Note: The Moorish Castle in Sintra is also known as the Castle of the Moors or in Portuguese, Castelo dos Mouros.

 Brief History of the Moorish Castle

 The castle was built at the top of the Sintra hills, on extremely uneven terrain, by the Moors in the 8th or 9th century mainly for protection.
 It was conquered by King Afonso Henriques in 1147, and the castle’s Muslim rule ended.

 The 1755 Lisbon earthquake caused considerable damage to the chapel and affected the stability of the castle.
 Later once peace was restored, the castle lost its strategic importance as there was no need to provide protection.
 Soon after the Moorish Castle was abandoned.

 In 1838, King Ferdinand II acquired the Moorish Castle along with the Pena Palace.
 He worked to restore the medieval ruin and surrounding areas.
 In 1940, there was another restoration in preparation for the ceremonies celebrating the foundation of Portugal.